Surrogate compensation plays a pivotal role in acknowledging surrogates for their valuable contribution and ensuring a smooth surrogacy journey.

 Why do surrogates get paid?

-As a surrogate, you will change lives by helping intended parents fulfill their dreams of parenthood.
+As a surrogate, you change lives by helping intended parents fulfill their dreams of parenthood.
 Your willingness to undertake the physical, emotional and personal sacrifices of surrogacy is a testament to your extraordinary generosity.
 Surrogate pay in Kentucky ensures that you are rewarded for the amazing gift you’re giving.